Sigma Chi: Executive Committee

 The Executive Committee meets at least four times a year.
 The Executive Committee consists of 12 members; Grand Consul, Grand Pro Consul, Grand Quaestor, the immediate Past Grand Consul, a Grand Trustee elected by the Board of Grand Trustees, two Grand Praetors elected by the Praetorial College, one alumnus member-at-large, two undergraduate representatives elected by the undergraduate delegates from each chapter, and the two most recent International Balfour Award winners.
 The committee regulates the budget and expenditures as well as assign duties to the International Headquarters staff.

 Charitable foundations

 The Sigma Chi Foundation is a charitable and educational tax-exempt organization, separate and independent from the Fraternity, whose express purpose is to serve as an educational funding resource for the undergraduate and graduate student members of the Sigma Chi Fraternity.

 A Board of Governor governs the Foundation.
-The Foundation's President and CEO is Ashley Woods and the Foundation's offices are based in Evanston, Ill.
+The Foundation's President and CEO is Ashley Woods and the Foundation's offices are based in Evanston, Illinois.

 The Sigma Chi Canadian Foundation is the Canadian counterpart of The Sigma Chi Foundation.
 It serves independently of both the fraternity and the American foundation.
 It was formed by Canadian Sigma Chi Alumni as a registered charitable foundation to provide a tax-effective way for Canadian Sigma Chi to support the educational pursuits of Canadian undergraduate chapters.
 The Foundation is guided by a Chair and a Board of Directors of alumni members.